 a.
-Surface Asphalt

-b.
-Maintenance Public

-c.
-Storm Sewer Yes

-d.
-Curb/Gutter Yes

-e.
-Sidewalk Yes

-f.
-Street Lights Yes
+Surface Asphalt b.
+Maintenance Public c.
+Storm Sewer Yes d.
+Curb/Gutter Yes e.
+Sidewalk Yes f.
+Street Lights Yes development of the site.

+TOPOGRAPHY:
-TOPOGRAPHY: The topography of the site is basically level to

-gently sloping.
-There are no known soil or sub-soil conditions that would adversely affect the development of the site.
+The topography of the site is basically level to gently sloping.
+There are no known soil or sub-soil conditions that would adversely affect

-VIEW: Average - Predominantly residential and commercial
+VIEW: Average - Predominantly residential uses

-uses